Randy GreerHead Coach

 Office Phone: (864) 231-2088

-Randy Greer joined the Anderson coaching staff in the fall of 2004 and has been involved with all aspects of the program.
+Randy Greer joined the Anderson coaching staff in the fall of 2004 and has been involved with every aspect of the program.

 After serving as an assistant coach for two years, Greer was named head coach of the Anderson University men’s and women’s cross country and track and field teams in July, 2006, quickly building the Trojans into perennial contenders for championships on the conference, regional and national levels.

-The men’s and women’s track and field teams earned top five regional rankings in both the indoor and outdoor seasons, while the four squads combined to set an astounding 33 new school records throughout the year.
+The men’s and women’s track and field teams earned top five regional rankings in both the indoor and outdoor seasons in 2010-11, while the four squads combined to set an astounding 33 new school records throughout the year.
 Sophomore Will Byars was named the men’s USTFCCA Southeast Region Field Athlete of the Year, while senior Durecelle Campbell earned the same honor on the women’s side.

-The 2010 cross country season marked the seventh consecutive year (‘04, ‘05,’ 06, ‘07, ‘08, ‘09, ‘10) that an Anderson runner claimed the women’s individual cross country conference title, while AU has had the women’s cross country league Freshman of the Year on its roster five of the last seven years.
-Anderson has also had an individual national qualifier in six of the last seven years in cross country.
-Last season marked the Trojans’ women’s team’s third conference title and the first in the South Atlantic Conference.
+The 2010 cross country season marked the seventh consecutive year (‘04, ‘05,’ 06, ‘07, ‘08, ‘09, ‘10) that an Anderson runner claimed the women’s individual cross country conference title, while AU has had the women’s cross country league Freshman of the Year on its roster five of the last nine years.
+Anderson has also had an individual national qualifier in seven of the last nine years in cross country.
+The 2011 season marked the Trojan women’s team’s fourth conference title and the second in the South Atlantic Conference, while the 2012 squad brought home third place.

-Greer’s teams are successful in the classroom as well, with his women’s cross country teams combining for back-to-back NCAA All-Academic recognition in 2008 and 2009, while two individuals earned NCAA All-Academic honors three times (Diana Willard in 2008 and Whitney Bishoff in 2009 and 2010).
-The women’s track and field squad also claimed NCAA All-Academic honors in 2010 and USTFCCA All-Academic accolades in 2011, while six individuals garnered USTFCCA All-Academic accolades in 2010-11.
+Greer’s teams are successful in the classroom as well, with his women’s cross country teams combining for back-to-back NCAA All-Academic recognition in 2008 and 2009, and again in 2011 and 2012, while five individuals have earned NCAA All-Academic honors seven times (Diana Willard in 2008, Whitney Bishoff in 2009, 2010 and 2011, Emily Eckroth, Amanda Johnson and Hannah Robles in 2011).
+The women’s track and field squad also claimed NCAA All-Academic honors in 2010 and USTFCCA All-Academic accolades in 2011, while several individuals have garnered USTFCCA All-Academic accolades in over the past three seasons.

 Greer began his coaching career in the fall of 2000 as a volunteer assistant cross country coach at University of the Cumberlands (formerly Cumberland College) and was named assistant track coach at Whitley County High School in Williamsburg, Ky., in the spring of 2001.
 At WCHS, he worked with both Colonels’ teams, helping guide six athletes to the KHSAA state championship meet.